Joe Wright (Kentucky politician): Other public posts

-Non political activity
+Non-political activity

 Business

-Wright is the co-owner of a John Deere tractor dealership with his brother Ben that has four locations in Kentucky (Hardinsburg, Owensboro, Bowling Green, and Glasgow) and three in Indiana (Corydon, Seymour, and Orleans).
-He owns one of the largest farms in Breckinridge County, and the state.
-He is a former co-owner of WXBC (FM) radio station in Hardinsburg.
+Wright, alongside his brother Ben, was the co-owner of a John Deere tractor dealership that has four locations in Kentucky (Hardinsburg, Owensboro, Bowling Green, and Glasgow) and three in Indiana (Corydon, Seymour, and Orleans).
+He owned one of the largest farms in Breckinridge County, and the state.
+He was a former co-owner of WXBC (FM) radio station in Hardinsburg.

 Agricultural

-He served on the board of directors of the Burley Tobacco Growers Cooperative from 1983-1995 and was president in 1995.
-He is also a founding member of the Kentucky Future Farmers of America Foundation Board and served on the board for twelve years.
+He served on the board of directors of the Burley Tobacco Growers Cooperative from 1983 to 1995 and was president in 1995.
+He was also a founding member of the Kentucky Future Farmers of America Foundation Board and served on the board for twelve years.